duckietown/mooc-exercises/planning/README.md

     angular_velocity_deg_s: float
 ```

-As an example, this is an example (contained in the planner template) that describes a plan to trace a square:
+This is an example (contained in the planner template) that construct a plan that traces a square of a given length in minimum time:

 ```python